Skip to content

 ) {

-String studyId = event.getData().getStudyId();
+String studyId = e.getData().getStudyId();

-String studyInstanceUid = event.getData().getStudyInstanceUid();
+String studyInstanceUid = e.getData().getStudyInstanceUid();

 // This is your internal business logic